-It was a time when even IBM didn’t see much business use for computers.
+Back then, even IBM didn’t see much business use for computers.

 Grace Hopper invented new programs and languages and technologies that allow computers to program themselves.
-She invented the computer language COBOL (COmmon Business Oriented Language), which was once the most common language, just as its name says.
+She invented the computer language COBOL (COmmon Business Oriented Language), once the most common language, just as its name says.

 Grace Hopper died Jan.
 1, 1992.
 Today, 23 years after her death, the woman nicknamed ‘Amazing Grace’ is the most numerically popular computer pioneer on the Web.